Find a new job, smarter…

 Best ways to research a company you’re interviewing with: their own website, GlassDoor, checking LinkedIn’s current employee list, their recent blog posts and social media.
 Researching the company’s competitors and customers will also help you stand out in an interview.
 You can look at websites, social media interactions and check out what your friends or family know about them.

 Create a ‘go-to’ list of your strengths, weakness, achievements and ambitions that you are ready to use if needed during an interview.
 This way, you can memorise and prep the answers to some of the more common interview questions.

 ‘Practice’ warrants special mention here.
 You only get one chance to make that first impression, so practice answering standard interview questions or giving a synopsis of your career so you’re comfortable when it comes to the real thing.
 We all find this hard, so practise will get you over that fear of talking about yourself.
 Elaborating on your answers with stories and anecdotes about your previous experience will not only make you appear more personable during an interview but you will also feel more relaxed.

 When that time comes at the end of an interview, instead of having a void of silence fill the room when your interviewer asks the inevitable “Do you have any questions”.
 Make sure you’ve prepared a selection of relevant questions.
 These will amplify your application for the job!

 In addition, you could also prepare a good closing statement or question.
 This could be along the lines of “What will the next steps be?” or “Is there anything else you’d like to know about me for this job opportunity?”

-If you follow these 10 simple hacks, you’ll be making your job search that little bit easier.
-To speed up the process even more and if you’re in the digital marketing industry, get in touch with our specialist recruiters at clockworkTalent who will hand hold you through your job search.
-To keep up to date with our latest digital jobs and news, follow us on Twitter, Instagram, Facebook & LinkedIn.
+If you follow these 10 job seeking hacks, you’ll be making your job search that little bit easier.
+To speed up the process even more and if you’re in the digital marketing industry, get in touch with our specialist recruiters who will transform your CV and find employers perfect for you!